xcomfan/xcomfan.github.io/AWS/sa_notes.md

 * Session Policies - If we get to this step that means that we are using an IAM role.
 If session policy does not allow the action you get a deny.
 If there is no session policy or if session policy allows the action we move on to Identify Policies.
 * Identity Policies - If allowed; allow the action otherwise deny.

+Note: Groups are not real identities which can be accessed by ARNs in resource policies.

 ### Multi Account Flow

 You need an allow from both accounts.
 So account B needs to allow the access from account A and account A has to allow the access from account B. The flow of checks is same as single account flow otherwise.